Post-Call & Mid-Call SMS

 Mid-Call SMS Not Triggering

-• Confirm the SMS action is enabled within the Use Case
+• Confirm the SMS step is enabled within the Use Case

-• Test that the Use Case itself is being triggered
+• Test that the Action itself is being triggered

 • Check that the selected template exists